Reviewed by: Fibe Research Team

 Pre-EMI applies only to loan amounts disbursed in tranches during the construction period.
 Thus, it is of a smaller amount and reduces the repayment burden during this phase.

-Here are some pros of choosing to pay a pre-EMI for your home loan:
+Here are some key features of choosing the pre-EMI option for your home loan:

 Also Read: Benefits of Making Timely EMI Payments